ChaoGu92/Min-Max-BRG/README.md

 We implement the key idea of the paper in MinimaxBRG.m (for computing the minimax-BRGs), MinimaxMbasis.m (for comptuting the minimax basis markings), and minimaxy.m (for computing the minimal and maximal explanations).

-* To test and compare the computational efficiency among RG, expanded BRG, and minimax-BRG on specific Petri net benchmarks, one can call the function ``TestEfficiency.m`` in **program 1**
+* To test and compare the computational efficiency between RG and minimax-BRG on specific Petri net benchmarks, one can call the function ``TestEfficiency.m`` in **program 1**

 * To verify the nonblockingness of specific Petri net systems, one can call the function ``Nonblockingness.m`` in **program 2**